During the marketing period:

 How do I work out what price I should pay for the property?

 The auction process allows you, along with the rest of the market, to first view the property and then determine what you’d pay for it.
-The vendor may have a rough indication of what they think it is worth, however as the buyer, you will often have your own thoughts, based on your experience of viewing other similar properties and doing your own homework.
+The seller may have a rough indication of what they think it is worth, however as the buyer, you will often have your own thoughts, based on your experience of viewing other similar properties and doing your own homework.
 If you are still uncertain, there are cost effective online reports available or you can get an Independent Registered Valuation for added peace of mind.
-Feel free to phone Homesell for advice on who to use in this regard.
+Feel free to phone HomeSell for advice on who to use in this regard.

 What if I need to sell my own house?